mikefarah/yq/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe your feature request.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the request is and what it would solve.
 Ex.
-I'm always frustrated when [...]
+I wish I could use yq to [...]

+Please note that V3 will no longer have any enhancements.

 **Describe the solution you'd like**
 If we have data1.yml like:
+(please keep to around 10 lines )

 ```yaml
 country: Australia